UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Notes:

-Currently the values in `dates` are of type `str` so we would not be able to sort them in a temporal manner.
+Currently, the values in `dates` are of type `str`, so we would not be able to sort them in a temporal manner.

 ---